Blog

 Keep reading

-The New Weird: Subverting the traditional
+The New Weird: Subverting the Traditional

 The New Weird is a hybrid genre of science fiction, horror and fantasy estranged from traditional conventions by creating indefinable, unexplainable, and inexplicable events and creatures.
 Investigated within this paper will be the New Weird monster, New Weird’s subversion of genre, and the effectiveness of the unknowable.